 If you’re reviewing or appealing A Level results, contact your university or college and let them know as soon as possible.
 They may agree to hold your place until a review decision has been made.
 Keep them updated with any changes.

 If your university can't hold your place, or the appeal is unsuccessful, you can apply to other institutions through Clearing.
 You can see what’s available in Clearing when waiting to hear about your results.

 Resitting your exams

-If you choose to resit your exams in the autumn after getting your results, you may not be able to start university in the same year.
+You can choose to sit exams this autumn after getting your results.
+Be aware that if you choose to sit exams, you may not be able to start university in the same year.
 Some unis might offer January start dates.

 Another option is to defer your place for a year, and resit exams in the autumn or summer.